Scifabric/pybossa-jujucharm/INSTALL-Vagrant-trusty.md

 You can now view HAProxy in front of PyBossa in your browser:
 [http://localhost:7001](http://localhost:7001)

+## Email configuration

+By default you don't need to setup an email server for PyBossa.
+However it's recommended.

+The current setup only uses a testing server, so you can see how it works.

+If you want to use email notifications, then configure an email server with all your running credentials (i.e. DKIM and SFP).
+You will need to modify the DNS entries of you domain, so that's why this is not covered in this installation guide.

 ### sshuttle whole network mapping (optional)

 This is an alternative for using the shell scripts used for NAT used above.
 You need to install sshuttle in Ubuntu with apt-get or in OS X with Homebrew.